NHL Team Marketer

 What city's fans do u think are the most obnoxious?

-Asked by TeddyR almost 11 years ago
+Asked by TeddyR over 11 years ago

 Philly fans are always obnoxious.
 Boston fans are annoying as well.
 I know Canadian team fans are some of the out passionate but I'm not sure how annoying they are.